albertony/blushell/README.md

 # Sources

 The starting point was a [thread](https://helpdesk.bluesound.com/discussions/viewtopic.php?f=4&t=2293&sid=e011c0bdf3ede3ea1aeb057de63c1da8) on the official Bluesound forum.
 I also looked at the [Python Bluesound API](https://github.com/venjum/bluesound) by @venjum, which have implemented many of the basic features mentioned in the thread.

+## Reverse engineering
 Most of the information is from my own investigations, mainly by reverse engineering what the [BluOS Controller desktop application](https://www.bluesound.com/downloads/) is doing.
 My main tool for reverse engineering APIs is [Telerik Fiddler](https://www.telerik.com/fiddler).